nicola-masarone/lpc1769-projects/lpc1769_DHT11_LCD/README.md

   <img src="pic/main_1.png" width=800/>
 </p>

-The first line powers *Timer2* which starts off when the microcontroller is reset.
+The first line powers *Timer2* which is off when the microcontroller is at reset.
 Then there is a piece of code to set a wait, useful for resetting the DHT11 device.
 <p align="center">
   <img src="pic/delay_code.png" width=600/>
 </p>